BANGAUTOGLASS

 Given the rarity of this vehicle and the cost of sourcing and installing proper OEM-equivalent rear glass, comprehensive insurance coverage is worth reviewing carefully before you proceed.
 Many comprehensive auto policies cover glass replacement, sometimes with no deductible depending on your policy terms and state of residence.

 If you haven't already started a claim, Bang AutoGlass can assist you through the process — helping you understand what information you'll need and what questions to ask your insurer.
-We don't file the claim on your behalf, but we can walk you through the steps so you're not navigating it alone.
+We help you with the insurance claim from start to finish and make the process as smooth as possible.

 One important note: because the Maybach 62 S is an exceptionally rare vehicle with correspondingly specialized glass sourcing requirements, it's worth communicating clearly with your insurer about the OEM-quality fitment requirement.
 Insisting on the correct glass — not a generic approximation — is appropriate for a vehicle of this significance, and a knowledgeable auto glass provider can help you make that case with the documentation needed to support it.